stellagra/AutomaticFaceAnalysis/README.md

   - ✅ availability: freel to download
 - [DASPS database ](https://ieee-dataport.org/open-access/dasps-database) (2021):
   - raw EEG data collected from the 23 participants during anxiety.
 "We provided a matlab script for the segmentation of each EEG signal into 6 segments corresponding to the 6 situations.".
-- "The Turkish Audio-Visual Bipolar Disorder Corpus", Ciftci, Kaya (2018). audio-visual Bipolar Disorder (BD) corpus for the affective computing and psychiatric communities
-  - description:
-  - annotations:
-  - reference:
-  - ❌ has become unavailable.
-(Permitted use ran out, listed for completeness.)